 13 July 2011

 Mumbai was struck by a series of bomb explosions in different locations leading to the death of 26 people and injuring another 130.
+Read more on the terrorist attack for UPSC exam internal security segment.

 - Mumbai, the maximum city, once again became the target of terror activities on 13th July 2011 when a series of three bomb blasts occurred.